-The BSAS in Criminal Justice degree program is designed for those students who have completed an associate degree in criminal justice or have significant amount of criminal justice coursework.
-The goal of the BSAS program is to provide advanced educational opportunities beyond the technical scope of the student’s associate degree.
-The program provides students with additional knowledge, skills, attitudes and values that will enhance their career mobility in the criminal justice field.
+The BSAS in Criminal Justice degree program is designed for those students who have completed an associate degree in criminal justice or have a significant amount of criminal justice coursework.
+The BSAS program aims to provide advanced educational opportunities beyond the technical scope of the student’s associate degree.
+The program provides students with additional knowledge, skills, attitudes and values to enhance their career mobility in criminal justice.
 In addition, the degree program allows students to pursue further education at the graduate level.
 The program is based on a two-plus-two concept where the associate degree courses provide the technical education for the first two years of the baccalaureate degree program.
 The plus-two component consists of additional criminal justice core courses, a selection of multi-disciplinary courses, and general University requirements.
 The general education courses can all be LCCC courses.

 Parallel LCCC Programs

-- The admission application can be submitted as early as when a student starts their last term/semester at Lorain.
-For example, if you plan to apply to start at YSU for fall semester then please apply no earlier than the beginning of the spring semester prior to that fall start.
+- The admission application can be submitted as early as a student starts their last term/semester at Lorain.
+For example, if you plan to apply to start at YSU for the fall semester, please apply no earlier than the beginning of the spring semester before that fall start.

 - Credit from any regionally accredited college or university will be accepted and applied to either general education, major coursework, or elective credits.

-- Credits from a non-regionally accredited institution may be accepted on a case-by-case basis and must be reviewed through the same process as those from a regionally accredited institution.
+- Credits from a non-regionally accredited institution may be accepted case-by-case and must be reviewed through the same process as those from a regionally accredited institution.
 All credits considered must be a minimum of 1 credit and cannot be developmental.
 Additional information can be found online here.

-- Be in good standing at the previously attended school with a minimum 2.0 gpa.
-Student who have been recently dismissed, suspended, or expelled must sit out one semester prior to being considered at YSU, excluding summer.
+- Be in good standing at the previously attended school with a minimum 2.0 GPA.
+A student who has been recently dismissed, suspended, or expelled must sit out one semester before being considered at YSU, excluding summers.

-- Student must have a minimum 2.00 cumulative grade point average from all colleges and universities attended.
-Any student who has below a overall gpa of 2.0 may be considered for conditional admission, but that is determined on a case by case basis and a personal statement may be required to be submitted.
+- Students must have a minimum 2.00 cumulative grade point average from all colleges and universities.
+Any student below a overall GPA of 2.0 may be considered for conditional admission, but that is determined on a case-by-case basis, and a personal statement may be required to be submitted.

-- High school diploma would be required unless the associate degree is earned prior to a student’s start at YSU.
+- A high school diploma would be required unless the associate degree is earned before a student starts at YSU.

 - Review the application deadlines.